amanmcse/Document/Tutorial.md

 ms.custom: "devx-track-csharp, aaddev, identityplatformtop40"
 ---

-# Tutorial: Add sign-in to Microsoft to an ASP.NET web app
+# Tutorial: Add Azure AD B2C authentication to an ASP.NET Core web app

 In this tutorial, you build an ASP.NET MVC Core web app that signs in users by using the Microsoft identity platform.